orescek/docker-kuberentes-simple/ReadMe.md

 In your browser run localhost:3000 --> default port

 # How it works:
-Uses Vagrant for enviroment.
-Ansible for provison.
-I used also vagrant docker provison but just to install docker - nice hack :)
+Uses Vagrant for environment.
+Ansible for provision .
+I used also vagrant docker provision but just to install docker - nice hack :)

 in roles there are:
 - docker